sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

 ## Details
 ### You will learn
   - How to register and consume an Extension control in MDK Metadata
-  - How to write an extension via `NativeScript`
+  - How to implement an extension by writing Native Code in TypeScript via Marshalling
   - How to connect to SAP Mobile application

 You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/master/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/1-Create-a-Slider-Custom-Control-Using-Metadata-Approach) and start directly with step 6 in this tutorial.

 ---

-To extend the functionality, or customize the look and feel, and behavior of your client app, you can create extension controls other than the already existing MDK built-in controls by using `NativeScript` (TypeScript/JavaScript applicable for both Android and iOS)
+To extend the functionality, or customize the look and feel, and behavior of your client app, you can create extension controls other than the already existing MDK built-in controls by writing Native Code in TypeScript via Marshalling. `NativeScript` provide the ability to access platform-specific objects, class, and types in TypeScript / JavaScript via marshalling. `NativeScript` handles the conversion between JavaScript and native data types implicitly.

 In this tutorial, you will create a Slider extension via `NativeScript` (in TypeScript language) which will be common for both device platforms.